 Inbound integrations take action in xMatters.
-For example, xMatters might create or terminate a notification event based on an incoming web request.
+For example, xMatters might create or terminate a notification alert based on an incoming web request.

 In this example, we'll build an inbound integration that sends notifications when New Relic detects a new incident.

-The first step in getting an integration up and running in xMatters is to create and save the integration in our communication plan.
+The first step in getting an integration up and running in xMatters is to create and save the integration in our workflow.

 Now let's add a new integration.

 The first thing we do is choose an action for our integration.
 Since we want xMatters to send notifications when New Relic detects a new incident, we use the drop-down to select Transform content to create a new xMatters alert.

 - Select a form

 Next, we choose the form that will be used to send the notifications.
 In this example, our form is called "New Incident".

 The form defines all the properties that we expect New Relic to send us, the content of the notification to be sent out, any response options to present to recipients, and also any rules for creating subscriptions.